Dekunutter/CherryBlossomGrotto/README.md

     Ninja-styled boots that provide a new style to leather armour.
     When worn with all over Ninja armour pieces, grants access to the double jump capability without needing to enchant.
     Crafted with black wool.
+- Tatami Mat
+    New carpet block designed to look like a traditional tatami mat.
+    Crafted from bamboo and string.
+- Long Tatami Mat
+    A long 2x1 carpet block which provides an alternative shape to the tatami mat that provides additional decorating options.
+    Crafted from bamboo and string.
+- Aged Tatami Mat
+    Aged tatami mats lose their green hue as the fibres age.
+These mats are a variation of the standard tatami mats that provide a light brown/tan colouration to the texture.
+    Created from wheat and string.
+  - Long Aged Tatami Mat
+    A long 2x1 variant to the aged tatami mat that provides additional decorating options.
+    Crafted from wheat and string.

 # Enchantments
 Theres one new enchantment in the game, which enables the double jumping capability for the player